How to Find Vehicle Inspection Locations Near You

 The first question that comes to mind for many Uber drivers, especially driver applicants who haven’t yet started earning money with Uber, is “How can I get a free inspection?”
 Well, there are a couple places at which you can get a free Uber inspection.

-The first, is [most of] the Uber Greenlight Hubs and Uber Spots.
+The most of the Uber Greenlight Hubs and Uber Spots.
 Keep in mind that it’s not free in all Uber centers, but it is free in most of them.
 Perhaps a bit of online research on the official Uber websites mentioned above would help.

-Finding a location for a Lyft inspection center is pretty similar to the process of doing so for Uber inspection centers.
+Finding a location for a Lyft inspection is pretty similar to the process of doing so for Uber locations.
 If you are reading this article, then you are likely a Lyft driver applicant or existing Lyft driver looking to renew your vehicle inspection, or update your profile with a new car.

 Uber and Lyft inspections at mechanical shops near you